-React Data Grid: Creating a Basic Grid
+React Grid: Creating a Basic Grid | AG Grid

 - Column Definition: Defines & controls grid columns.

-- Container: A div that the grid and defines it's theme & dimensions.
+- Container: A div that contains the grid and defines it's theme & dimensions.

 - Grid Component: The